ppgia-unifor/resilience-bench/README.md

 cp ./samples/config-retry.json ./my-config.json
 ```

-Change the control and resilience parameters of the new configuration file as needed (see the parameters description in the [documentation folder](/docs/README.md#test-scenarios)).
+Change the control and resilience parameters of the new configuration file as needed (see the parameters description in the [documentation](/docs/README.md#test-scenarios)).

 Edit the left-hand-side of the 'volumes' attribute of the scheduler service in ResilienceBench's 'docker-compose.yaml' file to refer to the new configuration file.